azat-co/fullstack-javascript/chapter8/chapter8.md

 ![](media/image1.png)

-***Figure 8-1*** *pm2 running multiple Node.js processes.*
+***Figure 8-1.*** *pm2 running multiple Node.js processes*

 That's pretty much all you need to do.
-Ideally you want to automate the deployment.
+Ideally, you want to automate the deployment.
 Also, you might want to add some `d.init` or `upstart` scripts to launch your `pm2` or another process manager automatically.

-Steps for other OS on AWS are similar.
-You would use their package manager to install Node, Git, and npm, then get the code (Git or rsync) and launch it with the process manager.
+Steps for other OSs on AWS are similar.
+You would use their package manager to install Node.js, Git, and npm, then get the code (Git or rsync) and launch it with the process manager.
 You don't need the process manager.
 You can launch with `node` itself, but it's better to use some process manager.

 Now, while the Node.js app is running, executing `$ netstat -apn | grep 80`, the remote machine should show the process.
 For example, for a Node.js app listening on port 80: